andycungkrinx91/fokus-grammar/README.md

 1. Select the difficulty level (easy, medium, or hard)
 2. Optionally, specify a grammar topic (e.g., "Past Tense", "Articles", etc.)
 3. Click "Generate New Question" to create a new grammar question
+4. Listen to the question audio or click "Show Question" to read the text
-4. Select your answer from the multiple-choice options
+5. Select your answer from the multiple-choice options
-5. Click "Check Answer" to submit your answer and receive feedback
+6. Click "Check Answer" to submit your answer and receive feedback
-6. Review the feedback and explanation to improve your understanding
+7. Review the feedback and explanation to improve your understanding

 ## LM Studio Integration